docsforadobe/after-effects-scripting-guide/docs/text/characterrange.rst

 Unlike the :ref:`TextDocument`, which looks at only the first character when returning character attributes, here the character range can span zero or more characters.
 As a consequence, two or more characters *may not have the same attribute value* and this mixed state will be signaled by returning ``undefined``.

-- The ``characterStart`` attribute is the first character index of the range.
+- The :ref:`characterStart<CharacterRange.characterStart>` attribute is the first character index of the range.
-- The ``characterEnd`` attribue will report the (last + 1) character index of the range, such that (``characterEnd`` - ``characterStart``) represents the number of characters in the range.
+- The :ref:`characterEnd<CharacterRange.characterEnd>` attribue will report the (last + 1) character index of the range, such that (:ref:`characterEnd<CharacterRange.characterEnd>` - :ref:`characterStart<CharacterRange.characterStart>`) represents the number of characters in the range.

 It is acceptable for most attributes for the effective range to be zero - otherwise known as an insertion point.

-When accessed, the CharacterRange object will check that ``characterStart`` and effective ``characterEnd`` of the range remains valid for the current span of the related :ref:`TextDocument`.
-This is the same rule as applied when the CharacterRange was created, but because the length of the related :ref:`TextDocument` can change through the addition or removal of characters, the ``characterStart`` and effective ``characterEnd`` may no longer be valid.
+When accessed, the CharacterRange object will check that :ref:`characterStart<CharacterRange.characterStart>` and effective :ref:`characterEnd<CharacterRange.characterEnd>` of the range remains valid for the current span of the related :ref:`TextDocument`.
+This is the same rule as applied when the CharacterRange was created, but because the length of the related :ref:`TextDocument` can change through the addition or removal of characters, the :ref:`characterStart<CharacterRange.characterStart>` and effective :ref:`characterEnd<CharacterRange.characterEnd>` may no longer be valid.
 In this situation an exception will be thrown on access, either read or write.
 The :ref:`isRangeValid<CharacterRange.isRangeValid>` attribute will return false if the effective range is no longer valid.

 Note that if the :ref:`TextDocument` length changes, the :ref:`CharacterRange` range could become valid again.